SCO Program Requirements

 Students typically will complete their oral prelim by the end of fall semester of their third year in the program.
 Format of this exam will vary depending on the committee chair and adviser.

-Students are expected to defend their dissertation proposal by the end of their third year in the program.
+Students are expected to defend their dissertation proposal no later than the end of their fourth year in the program.